dwyl/phoenix-ecto-append-only-log-example/README.md

   into charts/graphs.
 The "views" of the data are "temporary tables" which store the _aggregated_ or _computed_ data but do not touch the underlying log/stream.
++ **Banking/Finance** - _all_ transactions are append-only ledgers.
+If they were not accounting would be chaos and the world economy would collapse!
+When the "available balance" of an account is required, it is _calculated_ from the list/log of debit/credit transactions.
+(_a summary of the data in an account may be **cached** in a database "view" but it is **never mutated**_)
+- **CRM** - where customer data is updated and can be incorrectly altered, having the complete history of a record and being able to "time travel" through the change log is a really good idea. 🕙 ↩️ 🕤 ✅
 - **Most Other Web/Mobile Applications** - you name the app, there is _always_ a way in which an append-only log is applicable/useful/essential